-The Amur leopard trio arrived in March 2012 before their first birthday from the Exotic Feline Breeding Compound in Rosamond, California, and can be found along Big Cat Trail in Africa Rocks.
+Currently, there are three Amur leopards on exhibit at the Zoo.
+The trio arrived in March 2012 before their first birthday and can be found along Big Cat Trail in Africa Rocks.
 The female, named Zeya after a tributary of the Amur River, is a bit smaller than brothers Primorye, named for the region in Russia they come from, and Koshka, Russian for “cat.”
 As part of the Association of Zoos and Aquarium’s Species Survival Plan for Amur leopards, these cats, though related, are vital to the captive world population.
 They will be carefully paired with unrelated leopards after they mature, at around three to four years of age, and relocated to other facilities when needed for the breeding program either nationally or internationally.
 The resulting Amur leopard litters will help this critically endangered species rebound.

 The Amur leopards make good use of the climbing areas and greenery in their exhibit.
 When they are awake and active, they are quite entertaining.
 And, like most cats, they also sleep an awful lot.
 They love exploring and playing with new things and have a keen appreciation for scents; keepers add spice oils like cinnamon, spearmint, and lavender to their hay and climbing structures.
 The cats seem to really enjoy minty scents.